Montague Street Bridge

 The Montague Street Bridge is a railway bridge in South Melbourne, Australia, an inner suburb of Melbourne.
 The bridge is located at 83 Montague Street, between Woodgate Street and Gladstone Lane.

 The bridge has a very low height clearance of 3 m, and despite prominent signage warning tall vehicles not to approach, drivers who miscalculate the height of their vehicles frequently collide with and sometimes become wedged under the bridge.
-This has made the bridge a local landmark and the subject of much humorous media discussion.
+Frequent bridge strikes have made the bridge a local landmark and the subject of much humorous media discussion.

 History

 Construction firm Johns & Waygood was contracted to build the bridge in 1914 as part of the infrastructure of the Port Melbourne railway line.
 Montague Railway Station was located just south of the bridge and mainly served workers at nearby factories.

 Flooding on Montague Street was a perennial problem; in 1916, the area around the bridge was under a foot of water and pedestrians could not approach it.
 In 1934, South Melbourne council raised the underlying street level by about two feet, thus reducing the clearance height of the bridge.

 The last passenger train ran to Montague station on 10 October 1987 after it was announced that the line would be converted to light rail.
 The replacement light rail line was officially opened on 18 December 1987.
 Currently the bridge carries trams along route 109 between Box Hill and Port Melbourne.

 The bridge has a long history of vehicle collisions.
 In 2016 'Patrick' from Epping, a caller to Jon Faine's ABC radio program, reported having witnessed a vehicle hit the bridge in 1929, aged seven.
 "I was there … and a truck got stuck under that bridge," he recalled.
 "I said to them, 'why don't you let his tyres down?'," adding that inflatable tyres were only new at the time.

 Meanwhile, 'Tony' from Blackburn, who managed the South Melbourne branch of a vehicle hire business during the 1970s, recalled that five or six trucks from his branch would hit the bridge each year.
 "How long does it take to get something done?"
 Tony rhetorically asked Faine.